Skip to main content

 You know your babies and your home best.
 Safe sleep guidance gives you a strong framework and you can then adapt within that to find what works for your family.
 When you feel unsure, come back to the basics: back to sleep, clear, flat, firm sleep space, same room as you, smoke-free and not too hot.

-If you have questions about SIDS or safe sleep, speak to your midwife, health visitor or GP, or contact Twins Trust or the Lullaby Trust for further support.
+If you have questions about SIDS or safe sleep, speak to your midwife, health visitor or GP, or contact our helpline or the Lullaby Trust for further support.

 With clear information and support, you can feel more confident in the choices you make about your babies’ sleep and focus on what matters most: caring for yourself and your children.